libxsmm/libxsmm/README.md

 make -f /path/to/libxsmm/Makefile
 ```

-For example, installing into a specific location (incl. a selection of statically generated Intel SSE kernels) looks like:
+For example, installing into a specific location (incl. a selection of statically generated Intel&#160;SSE kernels) looks like:

 ```
 make MNK="1 2 3 4 5" PREFIX=/path/to/libxsmm-install install